B-Rich/salt-org/README.md

 ```

 Salt lets you define states using jinja templates.
-This means we can change the github state to iterate programatically over the data in pillar.
+This means we can change the GitHub state to iterate programatically over the data in pillar.
 Create a templatized state file at `salt/github/init.sls`:

 ```yaml